-Figure 4 displays the power curves of the tests that compare the shrinkage forecast and the full sample, equal weights forecast.
-Since, the break magnitudes for equal forecast performance are similar to the post-break sample forecast, it is not surprising that the properties in terms of size and power of the tests for the shrinkage forecast are largely the same as those for the post-break forecast.
+Figure 4 displays the power curves of the tests that compare the combined forecast and the full sample, equal weights forecast.
+Since, the break magnitudes for equal forecast performance are similar to the post-break sample forecast, it is not surprising that the properties in terms of size and power of the tests for the combined forecast are largely the same as those for the post-break forecast.

-5.1.5 Shrinkage forecast versus the post-break forecast
+5.1.5 Forecast combination versus the post-break forecast

-Finally, we investigate the break magnitudes that leads to equal forecast performance of the post-break forecast and the shrinkage forecast.
-Figure 5 plots the ratio of the MSFE of the shrinkage forecast over that of the postbreak forecast.
-For nearly all break magnitudes and dates, the shrinkage forecast outperforms the post-break forecast.
+Finally, we investigate the break magnitudes that leads to equal forecast performance of the post-break forecast and the forecast that combines the post-break with the full sample forecast.
+Figure 5 plots the ratio of the MSFE of the combined forecast over that of the Figure 3: Break magnitude for equal predictive accuracy of forecast combination and full sample forecasts post-break forecast.
+For nearly all break magnitudes and dates, the combined forecast outperforms the post-break forecast.
 Only when the break occurs at the end of the sample and is relatively large, the post-break forecast is slightly more accurate.